webmeier/learnjs/outlines/outline7.md

     10. 🛠 Improving the carousel
     11. 🛠 Building a calculator
 8. Best Practices
-    6. Scopes
+    3. Use template literals
-    7. AND and OR operators
+    1. Manage scopes
-    1. Use template literals
+    2. Use AND and OR operators
-    2. Prevent mutation
+    4. Prevent mutation
-    3. Prevent objects from mutating
+    5. Prevent objects from mutating
-    4. Prevent arrays from mutating
+    6. Prevent arrays from mutating
-    5. Functional array methods
+    7. Use functional array methods
-    6. Chaining arrays
+    8. Chain arrays
-    7. Pure functions
+    9. Write pure functions
-    8. Reduce side effects
+    10. Reduce side effects
-    9. Reduce reassignments
+    11. Don't reassign
-    10. Write declarative code
+    12. Write declarative code
-    11. One function, one purpose
+    13. One function, one purpose
-    12. Destructure
+    14. Destructure
-    13. Provide default arguments
+    15. Provide default arguments
-    14. Rest and spread
+    16. Rest and spread
-    15. 🛠 Refactoring the modal window
+    17. 🛠 Refactoring the modal window
-    16. 🛠 Refactoring the accordion
+    18. 🛠 Refactoring the accordion
-    17. 🛠 Refactoring the tabbed component
+    19. 🛠 Refactoring the tabbed component
-    18. 🛠 Refactoring the carousel
+    20. 🛠 Refactoring the carousel
-    19. 🛠 Refactoring the calculator
+    21. 🛠 Refactoring the calculator
 9. Forms and dates
     1. Intro to Forms
     2. Getting form fields